stellar/stellar-protocol/drafts/draft-0003.md

 ```

 ## Approval Server
-The transaction validation server receives a signed transaction, checks for compliance and signs if possible.
+The transaction approval server receives a signed transaction, checks for compliance and signs if possible.

 ### Possible results
 - Success: Transaction was found compliant and signed by service.